 - Ginger (Zingiber officinale) harmonizes this blend of herbs with its pleasant, fiery taste.
 Ginger is highly anti-inflammatory and may ease feelings of pain(6).
 One study found that ginger helped reduce symptoms of PMS, although more research is necessary (7).

-Where to find herbs
+Where to find organic herbs and spices

 Tips for making herbal infusions